9 Top Tips for First-Time Homebuyers

 Banks also often lend people a little more money than they should but remember that if a buyer can’t make their payments, the bank can take the house.
 Ultimately, offering a big mortgage is a gamble that the bank is going to collect on, one way or another.
 It’s definitely in your best interest to stick to your budget no matter what.
 No house is worth bankruptcy.

 If you can’t get your dream house the first time, then keep looking.
-Change neighbourhoods, go for a smaller house, or go for a condo instead!
+Change neighborhoods, go for a smaller house, or go for a condo instead!
 The real estate market is a ladder, and if you start with what you can afford, you can always trade up when your income improves.
 Of course, you can also wait a bit longer before buying and save up more money for a bigger down payment.

 Overspending is the greatest risk for first-time home buyers, and it’s what landed millions of people out in the cold during the last economic recession when interest rates went up and banks started repossessing their homes.